PineconeGRPC

 • metric (str, optional) – Type of similarity metric used in the vector index when querying, one of {"cosine", "dotproduct", "euclidean"}.

 • spec (Dict) – A dictionary containing configurations describing how the index should be deployed.
 For serverless indexes, specify region and cloud.
+Optionally, you can specify read_capacity to configure dedicated read capacity mode (OnDemand or Dedicated) and schema to configure which metadata fields are filterable.
 For pod indexes, specify replicas, shards, pods, pod_type, metadata_config, and source_collection.
 Alternatively, use the ServerlessSpec, PodSpec, or ByocSpec objects to specify these configurations.

 • dimension (int) – If you are creating an index with vector_type="dense" (which is the default), you need to specify dimension to indicate the size of your vectors.
 This should match the dimension of the embeddings you will be inserting.
 For example, if you are using OpenAI’s CLIP model, you should use dimension=1536.
 Dimension is a required field when creating an index with vector_type="dense" and should not be passed when vector_type="sparse".